Drone Operator Services

 AESA-licensed drone pilots running DJI Inspire 3, Mavic 3 Pro Cine, and FreeFly Alta X across Mediterranean, Atlantic, Pyrenees, and Canary Islands airspace

 Here is how this works in practice.
 Spain's drone-operator pool runs senior pilots licensed under AESA (Agencia Estatal de Seguridad Aérea, the Spanish civil aviation authority) STS-01 and STS-02 standard scenarios.
-A1-A3 open category.
-Plus specific-category operational authorizations for BVLOS.
-Night flights, urban-population overflight, and crewed-aircraft coordination.
+A1-A3 open type.
+Plus specific-type operational sign-off for BVLOS.
+Night flights, urban-population overflight, and crewed-aircraft planning.
 The EU rules runs Single European Sky SERA harmonization, with cross-recognition for cross-border work into Portugal (ANAC), France (DGAC), and Morocco (DGAC Maroc).
 Drone packages run DJI Inspire 3 (8K/75fps ProRes RAW the cinema flagship), Mavic 3 Pro Cine (Apple ProRes 422 HQ Hasselblad CMOS).

 ACT 03